ZTMowrer947/fantasky-app/README.md

 - Chase Steorts
 - Caleb Newell

-This in-full rewrite of the application was done by Zack Mowrer.
+This in-full rewrite of the application is being done by Zack Mowrer.